USS Lexington (CV-2): Flight deck arrangements

 Lexington was initially fitted with electrically operated arresting gear designed by Carl Norden that used both fore-and-aft and transverse wires.
 The longitudinal wires were intended to prevent aircraft from being blown over the side of the ship while the transverse wires slowed them to a stop.
 This system was authorized to be replaced by the hydraulically operated Mk 2 system, without longitudinal wires, on 11 August 1931.
 Four improved Mk 3 units were added in 1934, giving the ship a total of eight arresting wires and four barriers intended to prevent aircraft from crashing into parked aircraft on the ship's bow.
 After the forward flight deck was widened in 1936, an additional eight wires were added there to allow aircraft to land over the bow if the landing area at the stern was damaged.
 The ship was built with a 155 ft, flywheel-powered, F Mk II aircraft catapult, also designed by Norden, on the starboard side of the bow.
 This catapult was strong enough to launch a 10000 lb aircraft at a speed of 48 kn.
 It was intended to launch seaplanes, but was rarely used; a 1931 report tallied only five launches of practice loads since the ship had been commissioned.
 It was removed during the ship's 1936 refit.

 Lexington was designed to carry 78 aircraft, including 36 bombers, but these numbers increased once the Navy adopted the practice of tying up spare aircraft in the unused spaces at the top of the hangar.
 In 1936, the fighter component of her air group consisted of 18 Grumman F2F-1 and 18 Boeing F4B-4 fighters, plus an additional nine F2Fs in reserve.
-Offensive punch was provided by 20 Vought SBU Corsair dive bombers with 10 spare aircraft and 18 Great Lakes BG torpedo bombers with nine spares.
-Miscellaneous aircraft included two Grumman JF Duck amphibians, plus one in reserve, and three active and one spare Vought O2U Corsair observation aircraft.
+Offensive punch was provided by 20 Vought SBU Corsair dive bombers with 10 spare aircraft and 18 Great Lakes BG heavy dive bombers with nine spares.
+Miscellaneous aircraft included two Grumman JF Duck amphibious aircraft, plus one in reserve, and three active and one spare Vought O2U Corsair observation aircraft.
 This amounted to 79 aircraft, plus 30 spares.